jeremiahbohr/jeremiahbohr.github.io/index.md

 description: Jeremiah Bohr is an Assistant Professor of Sociology at the University of Wisconsin Oshkosh.
 keywords: Jeremiah, Bohr, sociology, environmental, climate, denial, energy, computational
 ---
 Since 2015, I have worked as an Assistant Professor of Sociology at the University of Wisconsin Oshkosh.
-My research interests include climate change denial, environmental behavior, energy use, social media, and computational methods (especially text analysis).
+My research interests include climate change denial, environmental communication and politics, energy use, and computational methods (especially text analysis).

 [curriculum vitae ![CV as pdf]({{ BASE_PATH }}/pages/icons16/pdf-icon.png)]({{ BASE_PATH }}/assets/CV.pdf)<br/>